 Initially, the applicant living in Spain must make an appointment to visit the immigration office and submit the required documentation.

-During the online appointment, they will also have the opportunity to submit your documentation electronically if you have a digital certificate.
-At this point, the documentation does not need to be legalised.
+During the online appointment, you have the option to submit documentation electronically (if you have a digital certificate).
+At this stage, legalization is not required.

-If they are successful, they will receive a favourable resolution within 45 days.
+If successful, you will receive a favourable resolution within 45 days.

 Make an appointment at the consulate

-Once a favourable resolution is received, the family member who is to be regrouped will have two months to apply for the visa via their nearest Spanish consulate in their home country.
+Once a favourable resolution is received, the family member being regrouped will have two months to apply for the visa at their nearest Spanish consulate in their home country.

-They will need to present all of the documentation which must be legalised and translated into Spanish.
+They must present all of the documentation, which must be legalised and translated into Spanish.

 The applicant will then receive a response within two months.
-If the visa is granted, they must collect it within two months.
-If the visa is for a minor, it must be collected by a legal representative.
+If the visa is granted, it must be collected within two months (a legal representative collects for minors).

-To book an appointment, they will need to send an email to the consulate with the following information.
+To book an appointment, send an email to the consulate with the following information:

-NOTE: You will need to attach to the email the permit that was issued to the applicant in Spain following the favourable resolution.
+NOTE: Attach to the email the permit that was issued to the applicant in Spain after the favourable resolution.

 How long will the process take?